Aaron Frenkel: Israel and Worldwide

-Frenkel is the chairman of the Euro-Asian Jewish Congress (EAJC), the vice president of the World Jewish Congress (WJC) and the president of Limmud FSU.
+Frenkel is the chairman of the Euro-Asian Jewish Congress (EAJC), the treasurer and senior vice president of the World Jewish Congress (WJC) and the president of Limmud FSU.

+Frenkel is also the controlling owner of the loitering munition company UVision.

 Philanthropy

 Health care

 Frenkel serves as chairman of the International Board of Trustees of Yad Sarah, the largest health and volunteer organization in Israel.

 In September 2017, Frenkel established the Frenkel Emergency Medical Center (FEMC) at the Yad Sarah Center in Jerusalem.
 FEMC includes a medical imaging department, treatment rooms, laboratories, and other facilities.

 Frenkel has supported the Sheba Medical Center, Tel Aviv Sourasky Medical Center, and Ezra LeMarpeh.

 Community

 Limmud FSU was founded in 2006, and Frenkel serves as its President.
 Limmud FSU engages young Russian-Jewish adults and empowers them to take ownership of their identity and connect with their communities through pluralistic, egalitarian volunteer-driven conferences of Jewish learning, culture and tradition.

 Frenkel, along with others, assisted in the rescue of athletes and asylum seekers from Afghanistan after it fell to Taliban rule.